I used a drawing of the baby conch shell I posted about previously for my first attempt at an aquatint:

 The dough was made following the instructions in this Rick Bayless recipe, with tremendously good results.
 The trick, I learned, other than using real masa, is to use home rendered lard.

 Once a nutritional scape goat, it is now generally accepted that cooking with lard does not require a death wish.
 Home rendered lard is more nutritionally sound than the packaged stuff, which is hydrogenated to make it more shelf stable.
+(For more info check out these articles from the new york times, slate, and food and wine.)
+The lard, whipped to a buttercream consistency, ensures flavorful, fluffy tamales (as opposed to the dry dense tamales one usually encounters).

 The whipped lard is combined with masa and chicken stock to make a dough with a consistency similar to cake batter.
 The tamale dough is then spread onto pre-soaked corn husks, and topped with a generous scoop of chorizo filling.